RAPHEALNOOBS/flashing_guide_dynamic/README.md

 </p>

 ## Flashing DSP ROM
+**If you are flashing from another rom (not evolution-x) then please format data(type yes) first then reboot to recovery (menu>reboot>recovery) and continue rest of the steps.
+DON'T SKIP THIS**
 1. **Flash Android 11 Firmware**
 2. **Flash The Rom File**
 3. **Format Data (type yes)**
-   - You can skip this step only if you are already using a dynamic rom and decrypted.
-5. **DFE Neo (Optional And Not Recommended)**
-   - Flash DFE Neo if desiring to stay decrypted; otherwise, skip this step.
-   - You have to flash DFE if you were decrypted before to stay decrypted.
+   - It is recommended to format data using ofox v11.1.0 to avoid storage permission issues in certain apps.
-6. **Change your data partition FS:**
+5. **Change your data partition FS:**
    - Tap one menu button on the recovery.
    - Select manage partition.
    - Select data.
    - Tap on change FS
    - Select F2FS
-7. **System Reboot**
+6. **System Reboot**
-   - Reboot your system.
-Ignore warnings like "No OS Installed."
+   - Reboot your system. ( Ignore warnings like "No OS Installed.")

 ## Flashing using PC